 *Since 2014, Ukraine has been torn between support for the EU and loyalty to Russia.
 Crimea is under the control of the Russian Federation, and much of the eastern Ukraine is struggling with massive unrest and violence as pro-Russian separatists battle government forces.
 Travellers are advised to avoid Crimea and the eastern Ukraine.

-Situated along the coast of the Black Sea, Ukraine is one of the largest countries in Eastern Europe and is surrounded by Russia, Belarus, Poland, Slovakia, Hungary, Romania and Moldova.
-It has in recent years become a more popular holiday destination for tourists from surrounding countries, but is also becoming increasingly attractive to citizens of Western Europe and North America.
+Situated along the coast of the Black Sea, Ukraine is one of the largest countries in Eastern Europe and is surrounded by Russia, Belarus, Poland, Slovakia, Hungary, Romania, and Moldova.
+In recent years, it has become a more popular holiday destination for tourists from surrounding countries.
+But is also becoming increasingly attractive to citizens of Western Europe and North America.

 Most travellers begin in the historical capital city of Kiev, arguably one of the most beautiful cities in Europe.
 Ancient streets, striking architecture, lovely scenery, and a wealth of historical and religious sites ensure a culturally enriching holiday.
 The early capital of Old Rus is also enriched with monuments such as the grandiose St Sophia's Cathedral, famous for its 11th-century mosaics and frescoes, and the Cave Monastery, the holy centre of the early Orthodox Church.